TABLE OF CONTENTS (HIDE)

 Let's illustrate the view-tree with a simple "Counter" example as illustrated.

-The UI consists of a "text field" (android.widget.TextView), two "radio buttons" (android.widget.RadioButton) and a "button" (android.widget.Button), arranged linearly (android.widget.LinearLayout).
+The UI consists of a "text field" (android.widget.TextView), two "radio buttons" (android.widget.RadioButton) and a "button" (android.widget.Button), arranged in "linear layout" (android.widget.LinearLayout).

 Close the previous project, via "File" ⇒ Close Project.